 This section presents management's perspective on our financial condition and results of operations.
-The following discussion and analysis is intended to highlight and supplement data and information presented elsewhere in this prospectus, and should be read in conjunction with the sections "Prospectus Summary-Summary Historical Consolidated Financial and Other Data" and our consolidated financial statements and notes thereto appearing at the end of this prospectus.
-It is also intended to provide you with information that will assist you in understanding our consolidated financial statements, the changes in key items in those consolidated financial statements from year to year, and the primary factors that accounted for those changes.
-To the extent that this discussion describes prior performance, the descriptions relate only to the periods listed, which may not be indicative of our future financial outcomes.
-In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties, and assumptions that could cause results to differ materially from management's expectations.
-Factors that could cause such differences are discussed in the sections titled "Special Note Regarding Forward-Looking Statements" and "Risk Factors."
+The following discussion and analysis (the "MD&A") is intended to highlight and supplement data and information presented elsewhere in this prospectus, and should be read in conjunction with our interim unaudited condensed consolidated financial statements and notes included in this prospectus and our audited consolidated financial statements and the related notes and the discussion under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations", included in this prospectus.
+The MD&A is also intended to provide you with information that will assist you in understanding our consolidated financial statements, the changes in key items in those consolidated financial statements from year to year, and the primary factors that accounted for those changes.
+To the extent this discussion describes prior performance, the descriptions relate only to the periods listed, which may not be indicative of our future financial outcomes.
+In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties, and assumptions that could cause the Company's financial results to differ materially from management's expectations.
+Factors that could cause such differences are discussed in the "Cautionary Note Regarding Forward-Looking Statements" section of this prospectus and in the "Risk Factors" section of this prospectus.